tanaylab/DataAxesFormats.jl/docs/src/storage.md

 ```

 We can store arbitrary named values in the storage, that is, treat it as a simple key-value container.
 This is useful
-for keep metadata for the whole data set (e.g. provenance and version information).
+for keep metadata for the whole data set (e.g., provenance and version information).
 The code is not optimized for
 usage as a "heavy duty" key-value container, though; there are plenty of other options for that.

 ```@docs